 - Deductions under other sections: Apart from section 80C, there are other sections where deductions can be claimed by an NRI.
 Sections like 80D, 80G, 80E, and 80U are some of them.
 Also, NRIs are allowed to claim tax exemption under section 54, section 54EC and section 54F on long-term capital gains.
 For claiming such deductions filing an ITR is necessary.

 - Valid legal document for various purposes: An ITR can be used as an income or address proof in India.
 Apart from that it has multiple uses which include sanctioning of loans, VISA processing, etc. It serves a great aid while repatriating funds abroad and is one of the most important documents you should possess if you are having a source of income in India above the basic exemption limit of Rs.
 2,50,000.

-Quick Tip: Income Tax e-filing in India is a very easy, transparent and convenient process which can be done from anywhere in the world.
-You can get end to end assistance with filing of your ITR through taxation experts available at SBNRI.
+Quick Tip: Income Tax e-filing in India is a very easy, transparent and convenient process that can be done from anywhere in the world.
+You can get end-to-end assistance with filing of your ITR through taxation experts available at SBNRI.
 Follow the next segment to know more.

 File your ITR globally and avail other services as an NRI: Ask SBNRI Expert